gustmrg/gustmrg/README.md

 ## About Me

-- Currently an undergraduate student in _Analysis and Software Development_.
+- Currently an undergraduate student in _Analysis and System Development_.
 - I have interest in learning new technologies, especially those related to Linux and Back-End.
 - Focused on .NET and C#.